-2. The NMBA intends to field teams in the Tadpole, Mosquito.
+2. The NMBA intends to field teams in the 9U and 11U divisions.
 We will field as many teams as we can, based on the interest level of the players and coaches.

 3. The NMBA expects that the All-Star teams will fully participate in league play (if required), Regional and Provincial tournaments in addition to other tournaments as determined by the teams.

 4. The NMBA intends to have the successful coaches select their teams well before the deadline for the submission of All-Star rosters to the BC Minor Baseball Association (July 1, 2021).

 5. Selected coaches will be responsible to pay any fines accrued resulting from a game ejection or insufficient coaching accreditation identified by BCMBA or Baseball BC.

 2020 - 11U ALL STARS